 To make a simple mint sauce You can try an easy homemade version by mixing finely chopped fresh mint leaves with a sprinkle of sugar and a splash of vinegar.
 It looks a little rustic, but tastes fantastic!

-Best herbs for lamb chops
+Best seasoning for lamb chops

 Some herb combinations that go well with lamb chops are rosemary and thyme, sage and garlic, and coriander and cumin.